leonardlan/myTools/debug_checklist.md

 ## All Things Trivial
 - Is renderman globals node deleted?
 - Check if SELinux is enabled. `sestatus`.
+Try disabling it: `setenforce 0`
-Try disabling it?
+- Try disabling firewall on remote server
+- Non-breaking space: " "
+    A space character that prevents an automatic line break at its position.
+In Unicode it is encoded as U+00a0.
+    It looks like a space but it's not.
+    (╯°□°）╯︵ ┻━┻